lofar-astron/PyBDSF/doc/source/write_catalog.rst

         .. note::

             The choice of ``'srl'`` or ``'gaul'`` depends on whether you want all the source structure in your catalog or not.
 For example, if you are making a sky model for use as a model in calibration, you want to include all the source structure in your model, so you would use a Gaussian list (``'gaul'``), which writes each Gaussian.
-On the other hand, if you want to compare to other source catalogs, you want instead the total source fluxes, so use source lists (``'srl'``).
+On the other hand, if you want to compare to other source catalogs, you want instead the total source flux densities, so use source lists (``'srl'``).
 For example, say you have a source that is unresolved in WENSS, but is resolved in your image into two nearby Gaussians that are grouped into a single source.
-In this case, you want to compare the sum of the Gaussians to the WENSS flux, and hence should use a source list.
+In this case, you want to compare the sum of the Gaussians to the WENSS flux density, and hence should use a source list.

     clobber
         This parameter is a Boolean (default is ``False``) that determines whether existing files are overwritten or not.